Benjole/Benjole/README.md

-# Hi there 👋 I'm Benjamin Honoré!
+# Hi there 👋 I'm Benjamin!

 ### ℹ️ About Me
 I'm a student in **Theoretical Physics**, also interested in **Data Science** and **Machine Learning** problems.
 Some of my work often lies at the intersection of complex physical systems and advanced computational modeling.